rhevorn/shape/docs/ARCHITECTURE.md

 storage.

 Primitive parsing uses type assertions, not reflection.
-Reflection is allowed only at explicit adapter boundaries when Go cannot construct a named runtime type directly.
+Reflection is allowed at explicit adapter boundaries when Go cannot construct a named runtime type directly, and at `Struct` / `MustStruct` construction time (cached field indexes in setters).
+Parse paths for primitives stay assertion-based.

 ## Parse pipeline